zilliztech/zdoc/docs/tutorials/authorization/project-access/projects.md

 <Admonition type="info" icon="📘" title="Notes">

-Each organization contains a default project.
-The name of the default project cannot be modified.
+<p>Each organization contains a default project.
+The name of the default project cannot be modified.</p>

 </Admonition>